Sentinel-1 Observation Scenario

 The high level Sentinel-1 observation strategy during full operations capacity is based on:

-Over land, the same SAR polarisation scheme is systematically used over a given area, to guarantee data in the same conditions for routine operational services and to allow frequent InSAR.
+Over land, the same SAR polarisation scheme is systematically used over a given area, to guarantee time series of data in the same conditions for routine operational services and to allow frequent InSAR.
 Depending on the area, the selection is either vertical or horizontal, the choice being made according to the main application behind.

 As a general principle, the polarisation scheme uses the following logic:

 Please see the Sentinel High Level Operations Plan for specific details about the high level operations concept and strategy of the Sentinel missions.
-An updated version of the document covering the Sentinel-1 constellation operations will be released in the coming days.

 The Wave mode, continuously operated by default over open oceans, is not shown on these maps.